 - Have I re-written the headline to work on Twitter, Facebook and Google+?

-Then a few days after the post is published, answer these questions:
+A few days after the post is published, answer these questions:

 - Did I exceed my social share goals?

-- How could I have re-written the post to make it more compelling and share-worthy?
+- How could have I re-written the post to make it more compelling and share-worthy?

 - Can I salvage anything from the posts that flopped?

 Whether you like it or not, increasing social shares has become one of the new responsibilities of SEOs.
 Another way to put this is to say if you want to be more competitive in the SEO space, then you need to make increasing social shares a rule you live by.

 A website with authority comes down to exceptional content, reputation and age.
 Let’s look at each component closely.